wendelaQuist/Cyber_security/BOK.md

 #

+## same-origin policy

+SOP is an important tool that regulates the way a document or script is loaded and interact.
+One origin can interact with the recourses of an other origin.

+It's possible for multiple URL's to have the same origin.
+This means the protocol, port and host would be indentical.

+One of the reasons why Internet Explorer isn't safe to use is because it doesn't do same-origin checks.
+This means there are no restrictions and third parties could get acces between by cross-site scripting.

+#

 ## XSS

 XSS is a form of an attack by injecting mischievous Javascript code in a normally trusted web page.
 It's an end-user attack by basically hijacking the users control.
+This can happen when a client visits a fake page and leaving credentials or clicking on malicious links.
 Because of the site's security the script will be executed without being detected.
 Doing this will give the attacker access to cookies, session tokens, sensitive information and even the opportunity to rewrite html code.

 #

 ## Stored XSS Attack

+When an application is used to store data, it can be compromised by injecting malicous code and storing it on the server.
+With this method hackers can open backdoors to gain more acces and information, but this will take a long time.
+In this time hackers can implement backdoors to get deeper into the system and learn more about the vulnerabilities.
+In the end the client could retreive scripts from the infected server to swap data.
+This is a persistent type of attack

+#

+## Reflected XSS
+ Reflected attacks happens when an attacker enters malicious code in a user input field like a comment section.
+Every system that load the comments will retreive the malicious code and execute it in the background.

+#

+## DOM-based XSS

+#

+## CSRF

+Cross-site request forgery is a way to partially bypass the same-origin policy.
+This way hackers can get remote control and change information like email adresses and passwords.